Mission Heading link

-The Arab American Cultural Center seeks to affirm the diverse needs of the Arab and Arab American students; to increase awareness about Arab and Arab American cultures and histories; and to build community, solidarity, and safe spaces while promoting social justice, equality, and inclusivity at UIC and the Chicagoland area.
+The Arab American Cultural Center seeks to affirm the diverse needs of the Arab and Arab American students; increase awareness about Arab and Arab American and Muslim American cultures and histories; and build community, solidarity, and brave spaces on campus while promoting social justice, equality, and inclusivity at UIC and the Chicagoland area and cherish cultural diversity.

 To accomplish our mission we strive to:

 - Assist students and staff to gain access to the resources needed for academic and professional success

 - Create an archive of Arab American needs and stories at UIC

 - Build safe and joyous spaces for fostering safety and belonging